Skip to main content

 When Do You Need a Service Contract Roofing?

 When a homeowner needs a complete roof replacement due to age, storm damage, or deterioration.
-The contract documents the existing roof condition, tear-off scope, new material specifications, and ventilation improvements to ensure the new roof meets manufacturer warranty installation requirements.
+The contract documents the existing roof condition, tear-off scope, new material specifications, and ventilation improvements to confirm the new roof meets manufacturer warranty installation requirements.

 When filing an insurance claim for storm-damaged roofing and the contractor will work with the insurance adjuster to scope the repairs.
 The contract should clarify the relationship between the contract price, the insurance claim amount, and the homeowner's deductible responsibility.